Motobecane Immortal Disc Pro SL Carbon Fiber Gravel Bike Review

 The front brake disc needs this "lock ring remover", Bikehand #YC-126-1A (available on Amazon and eBay), to install and torque to 40Nm (30ft-lbs).

 The DT Swiss E1800 wheels are tubeless ready and have tubeless tape already in place and tubeless Presta valves come with the bicycle.
 I removed the tubes, installed the valves and added Stan's No Tubes Sealant after a couple of rides with tubes.
-I will probably replace the handlebar with a full carbon aero drop bar.
-Other than that the bike is just about perfect for my needs.
+I replaced the handlebar with a full carbon aero drop bar and added an Elemnt Bolt bike computer with speed, cadence and heart rate sensors.
+Other than that the bike was just about perfect for my needs.